 Sala La: A high-altitude paved pass in Sêrxü County

-Sala La is a high mountain pass at an elevation of 4,459m (14,629ft) above sea level.
-Located in Sêrxü County, within the Garzê Tibetan Autonomous Prefecture of northwest Sichuan, it is one of the key high-altitude crossings on the paved Provincial Road S217.
+Sala La is a high mountain pass at an elevation of 4,459m (14,629ft) above sea level located in Sêrxü County, within the Garzê Tibetan Autonomous Prefecture of northwest Sichuan, in China.

 What can you see from the Sala La summit?

 The summit of Sala La offers a wide vantage point over the Tibetan Plateau wilderness.
-From the top, you can see the expansive grasslands where local nomads set up their camps.
-On clear days, the jagged, snow-capped peaks of the Chola Mountains are visible to the south, providing a dramatic backdrop to the high-altitude plains.
-The pass is often decorated with traditional prayer flags that flutter in the strong winds common at this altitude.
+On clear days, the jagged, snow-capped peaks of the Chola Mountains are visible to the south.
+The pass is often decorated with traditional prayer flags.

 Pic: Jaap Vinke